Bananaco7/major-project/proposal.md

 - - Falling objects(gravity)
 - - Rotation system for the blocks
 - - Score counter
-- - Combo lines - when a horizontal line is filled clear it
+- - Randomized shapes falling with random colors
 - - Game over
 - Music and sound effects

 ## Nice To Have
- - Randomized shapes falling with random colors
+ - combolines (clearlines when they are filled with blocks)
  - Speed up falling for the blocks
  - Next shape screen
+ - Proper stacking of tetris blocks
  - START Screen